qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 ..........

 ``Elevation layer`` [raster]
-  Raster layer
+  Digital Terrain model raster layer

 ``Z factor`` [number]
   You can use this parameter to exaggerate the final result in order to give it a stronger output.

   Default: *1.0*